aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 ## Implications of imprecision: The Santa Cruz ADU program

 So now let me be a little more specific about what I mean by responsible stewardship of public money.
-For this example I'm going to pick on a policy that have become basically a default setting for city and regional planners: encouraging construction of Accessory Dwelling Units (ADUs).
+For this example I'm going to pick on a policy that has become basically a default setting for city and regional planners: encouraging construction of Accessory Dwelling Units (ADUs).

-In Santa Cruz we have an ADU program that currently waives around $13,000 in city permitting fees for people who agree to rent their ADU as 'affordable housing' (as defined by HUD: ~850/month for very-low income households and around 900/month for low income households).
+In Santa Cruz we have an [ADU program that currently offers to waive around $13,000](http://cityofsantacruz.com/departments/planning-and-community-development/programs/accessory-dwelling-unit-development-program) in city permitting fees for people who agree to rent their ADU as 'affordable housing' (as defined by HUD: ~850/month for very-low income households and around 900/month for low income households).
 County planners are considering expanding this program by using money from the discretionary budget to incentive lenders to extend credit on extremely favorable terms to individuals wishing to develop an ADU and rent it at affordable rates.

 This is a great example of where we really need some precise understanding of what the 'crisis' is and when/how we will know the 'crisis' is over.
 Incentivizing ADU development is basically a stock recommendation of all city and regional planners these days primarily (I believe) because: